Snapshot creation tutorial

 2) Press the green “Create snapshot” button

-Filling out the snapshot information
+Filling in the snapshot information

 You will have to specify the following about the standard BC/NAV version for your custom objects: